Connect with others who understand.

 • Have ever been diagnosed with hepatitis or tuberculosis

-• Have had sex with anyone who has done any of the above, or whose history you do not know
+• Have had sex with anyone who has done or may have done any of the above

 For gay or bisexual men who are sexually active, the CDC recommends testing for HIV every three to six months.